Alliance for Hippocratic Medicine v. FDA Court Case - Reproductive Freedom for All

 For over 20 years, medication abortion has been a safe and effective FDA-approved option for ending an early pregnancy.
 It’s also used for miscarriage management.

-Anti-abortion groups filed this lawsuit specifically in a Texas district court with the hope that it would be heard by Judge Matthew Kacsmaryk—a Trump-appointed judge whose nomination we opposed and who has issued many anti-immigrant, anti-LGBTQ, and anti-contraception opinions.
+Anti-abortion groups filed this lawsuit specifically in a Texas district court with the expectation that it would be heard by Judge Matthew Kacsmaryk—a Trump-appointed judge whose nomination we opposed and who has issued many anti-immigrant, anti-LGBTQ, and anti-contraception opinions.
 Two of the key studies he cited in his ruling to severely restrict mifepristone have since been retracted because of unreliable findings.

 I live in a state where abortion is legal.
 Will this affect me?